dvbuiilds/dvbuiilds/README.md

 ![alt text](https://github.com/dvbuiilds/dvbuiilds/blob/main/banner-dhairya-github.png?raw=true)

 ## About Me
-I am a pre-final year engineering student from Delhi Technological University.
+I am a final year engineering student from Delhi Technological University.
 I have experience in WordPress Development, Data Strcutures and Algorithms in C++.
 I have done most of my development journey in C++ and Python.
 Some of my Projects are listed below.